harness/terraform-provider-harness/docs/resources/platform_connector_jira.md

 - `delegate_selectors` (Set of String) Tags to filter delegates for connection.
 - `description` (String) Description of the resource.
 - `org_id` (String) Unique identifier of the organization.
+- `password_ref` (String) Reference to a secret containing the password to use for authentication.
+To reference a secret at the organization scope, prefix 'org' to the expression: org.{identifier}.
+To reference a secret at the account scope, prefix 'account` to the expression: account.{identifier}.
 - `project_id` (String) Unique identifier of the project.
 - `tags` (Set of String) Tags to associate with the resource.
 - `username` (String) Username to use for authentication.